pulumi/docs/content/blog/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages/index.md

 production involves creating and managing role-based access control (RBAC).
 This is so daunting that RBAC is often not implemented, or implemented halfway, or the configuration becomes impossible to maintain.

-In this post, we will contrast the traditional way of working with RBAC on EKS with using Pulumi --- Pulumi makes RBAC on Kubernetes so easy that you'll never create an insecure cluster again!
+Fortunately, Pulumi makes RBAC on Kuberenetes so easy that you'll never create an insecure cluster again.
+In this post, we will contrast the traditional way of working with RBAC on EKS with using Pulumi.
+Here are a few highlights:
 <!--more-->

 - **NO MORE YAMLs!** Configuring YAMLs, operators or custom resources